 Compliance with the Environmental Management and Monitoring Plan

-1. A Contractor shall, in accordance with these regulations, implement and adhere to its Environmental Management and Monitoring Plan and these regulations, and shall:
+1. A Contractor shall, in accordance with these regulations, implement and adhere to its Environmental Management and Monitoring Plan and shall:

-(a) Monitor continuously in accordance with the applicable Standard,release monitoring data publicly, in accordance with regulation 46ter, paragraph 4 in an accessible format consistent with best scientific practice, on a monthly basisand report annually under regulation 38 (2) (g) on the Environmental Effects of its activities on the Marine Environment, including a comparison between baseline data and monitoring datato document the actual effects on the Marine Environment and manage all such effects as an integral part of its Exploitation activities as set out in the relevant Standards and taking into account the relevant Guidelines referred to in regulation 45;
+(a) Monitor continuously in accordance with the applicable Standard, on Environmental Monitoring submit environmental monitoring data [publicly], in accordance with regulation 46bis, paragraph 4 in an accessible format consistent with best scientific practice, where possible or at monthly intervals and report annually under regulation 38 (2) (g) on the Environmental Effects of its activities on the Marine Environment, including a comparison between baseline data and monitoring data, as well as a comparison between baseline data and threshold values, to document the actual effects on the Marine Environment and manage all such effects as an integral part of its Exploitation activities as set out in the relevant Standards and taking into account the relevant Guidelines referred to in regulation 45;

-(b) Apply best endeavours to improve itigation and management measures to ensure the effective protection of the Marine Environment from harmful effects, as set out in the relevant Standardsand taking into account relevant Guidelines referred to in regulation 45; and
+(b) Implement all applicable mitigation and management measures to ensure the effective protection of the Marine Environment from harmful effects, as set out in the [] Standards, inter alia those referred to in regulation 45, and taking into account Guidelines ; and

-(c) Monitor compliance with, assess, and maintain the currency and adequacy of the Environmental Management and Monitoring Plan and Environmental Management System during the term of its exploitation contract including through management review under regulation 46, performance assessment under regulation 52, and with modification to the Plan of Work under regulation 57 where required.
+(c) Monitor compliance with, assess, and maintain the currency and adequacy of the Environmental Management and Monitoring Plan and its Environmental Management System during the term of its exploitation contract including through management review under regulation 46, performance assessment under regulation 52, and with modification to the Plan of Work under regulation 57 where required.